vavrines/Kinetic.jl/paper/paper.md

 - Lightweight design to ensure the flexibility for secondary development

-- Closely coupling with scientific machine learning
+- Close coupling with scientific machine learning

 # KitBase.jl